grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 - **Grafana Open Source**: `grafana/grafana-oss`

 Each edition is available in two variants: Alpine and Ubuntu.
-See below.

 ## Alpine image (recommended)